 When Prevention Does Not Work

-So you tried to prevent water damage to your home but the elements had another idea?
+So you tried our water damage prevention tips but the elements had another idea?
 Sometimes the best preventative methods cannot stop a catastrophe from happening.
 If a flood occurs in your home or business, immediately call a professional cleaning company to perform proper water extraction services.
 Don’t try to clean up the water damage on your own; mold and bacteria can form in your carpets and walls within hours.
 Only professional cleaning equipment can safely and completely remove water damage in your home.
-A Team Carpet Clean offers 24/7 emergency water extraction services to residents and businesses of Comanche County in Oklahoma.
+A Team Carpet Clean offers 24/7 emergency water extraction services to residents and businesses in Lawton, Oklahoma and surrounding areas of Comanche County.

-Oklahoma has been breaking rainfall records this spring.
-Due to the excessive flooding, we have been on so many calls for rain water getting in homes.
-Here are our DIY tips to test your home for potentially harmful moisture that should be removed with professional extraction, cleaning, and drying equipment.
+Oklahoma has been known to break rainfall records during the spring season.
+Due to the excessive flooding every spring, we receive many calls for rain water getting in homes.
+Here are our DIY water damage testing tips to test your home for potentially harmful moisture that should be removed with professional extraction, cleaning, and drying equipment.

 Tips on how to check for “smart” water that could damage or produce a foul odor in the future:

-- By applying pressure to the cushion, you will force the “smart” water to the carpet fibers.
-It’s a hide and seek game, and if you don’t find it now you will smell it later.
+By applying pressure to the cushion, you will force the “smart” water to the carpet fibers.
+It’s a hide and seek game, and if you don’t find it now you will smell it later and harmful mold is likely to be present.

 The holidays are fast approaching and many people will host at least one family gathering this year as well as a few overnight guests.
 Keeping a clean house is not only inviting to others, it is important for the health of you and your houseguests.